.

 • on a ticket or notice near to the goods

 • grouped together with other prices on a list or catalogue in close proximity to the goods.
-If counter catalogues are used there must be sufficient copies for consumers to refer to
+If counter catalogues are used, there must be sufficient copies for consumers to refer to

 Goods that are kept out of the consumer's sight are exempt from price marking until an indication is given that they are for sale.

-WHAT ABOUT GOODS IN SHOP WINDOWS?
+GOODS IN SHOP WINDOWS

 Items displayed for sale in a shop window must display pricing information as per the above requirements.
 Exceptions to this are jewellery, precious metal or watches where the individual selling price is more than £3,000.
 These goods need not bear pricing information in close proximity to the item.
 However, the pricing information must still be given elsewhere - for example, by means of a price list in-store.